Zack de la Rocha: Activism

 The EZLN and de la Rocha's experiences with them inspired the songs "People of the Sun", "Wind Below" and "Without a Face" from Evil Empire, and "War Within a Breath" from The Battle of Los Angeles.
 Zack de la Rocha asked their record label, Epic Records, for $30,000 to donate to the EZLN.
 It is not known if they complied.
 The EZLN flag has been used as a stage backdrop at all of the band's shows since their reunion in April 2007.
 On his post-Rage political music, de la Rocha admitted that it was near impossible for him to draw the line between politics and music.

 On April 14, 2007, Morello and de la Rocha reunited on-stage early to perform a brief acoustic set at House of Blues in Chicago at the rally for fair food with the Coalition of Immokalee Workers (CIW).
 Morello described the event as "very exciting for everybody in the room, myself included".
 At Rage's first reunion show, de la Rocha made a speech during "Wake Up" in which de la Rocha called numerous American presidents war criminals, citing a statement by Noam Chomsky regarding the Nuremberg Principles.

 Like bandmate Tom Morello, Zack de la Rocha is vegetarian.
 In an interview, he stated, "I think vegetarianism is really great, and I stand really strongly behind it.
 I think that an animal goes through a lot of pain in the whole cycle of death in the slaughterhouse; just living to be killed.
 I just don't think it's worth eating that animal.
 There's so much other food out there that doesn't have to involve you in that cycle of pain and death."

+In November 2023, de la Rocha attended a pro-Palestinian protest in Washington, D.C. and signed an open letter calling for a ceasefire in the Gaza war.